How to Select a Rug for Your Living Area

 Before buying the most luxurious and intricate area rug for your living room, you may want to consider how much time you’ll have to invest in its care—not to mention how much patience you’ll have to make sure your household commits to preventative maintenance.
 While all area rugs will require care, some materials require more than others.

 Think about whether you have the right vacuum cleaner.
 While all types will remove dirt, some may tear or loosen your area rug’s fibers, depending on the area rug material.
 Do you prefer an area rug that is machine-washable or one that has to be dry cleaned?
 How often does it need to be cleaned?
 How stain-resistant do you need your area rug to be?
 Answer these questions before you decide on what type of area rug to purchase.

 Need help choosing the perfect rug for your living room?
-Visit Leicester Flooring in Asheville, NC.
+Visit Leicester Flooring in Hendersonville, NC.
 Our flooring experts are ready to help you bring your design goals to life!